All Episodes

 Most of them, I think all of them were prostitutes, and a lot of them were unidentified.

-That was the only the only way he killed them.
+That was the only way he killed them.

-He never killed them with stabbing them or killing them.
+He never killed them or stabbed him or killed them.

 He hated blood.

-So the only way he was able to get away, recklessly doing that for such a period of time, and he did this for decades, is because he picked on a class of victim that was um that no one really cared about or would or would or would I file as missing or would you know care to go look for?
+So the only way he was able to get away, recklessly doing that for such a period of time, and he did this for decades, is because he picked on a class of victim that was that no one really cared about or would file as missing or would care to go look for.

-People don't tend to look for them because they don't have usually they don't have any families or people that care about it.
+People don't tend to look for them because usually they don't have any families or people that care.

-Um if a prostitute goes missing, the police department is not gonna put and exert as much effort to finding them.
+If a prostitute goes missing, the police department is not going to put and exert as much effort to finding them.

 Why?